tetelevm/tetelevm/README.md

 🍯 To be honest, I haven't had too many years in development yet, so I can't tell anything interesting about myself (but I'm actively fixing that).

-🌟 Thought of, here's an interesting one: I like lobiani (it's the Georgian 🫘 bean-filled bread), and I recommend everyone to come to 🇬🇪 Georgia (still not the state!) and taste it for themselves.

 🌍 Here are a few small projects that are here:

 - `lorem_text_bot`: telegram bot for generating abstract pseudotext phrases